angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 Inspect the Object in the console, under `user` property, you should see all the attributes and we're going to use two of them, next.

-Let's get the `displayName` and `photoURL` from the `user` property, which we just saw on the console to be rendered on the screen.
+Let's get the `displayName` from the `user` property, which we just saw on the console to be rendered on the screen.
 The `AngularFireAuth` has an `authState` property, which returns an observable, let's subcribe it to get notified everytime the
 Authentication state changes.

-Add two class properties `displayName`, `photoUrl` and subscribe to the AngularFireAuth.authState property in the constructor.
+Add class property `displayName` and subscribe to the AngularFireAuth.authState property in the constructor.
-Also add the two properties in our template to render them on screen.
+Also add the property in our template to render them on screen.

 Your `home.ts` should look as follows: